metablaster/WindowsFirewallRuleset/Readme/Regex.md

-For example once your regex hits, you would use CTRL + SHIFT + L to enter [Multi cursor](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_multi-cursor-selection) mode and manipulate all regex matches however you like.
+For example once your regex hits, you would use CTRL + SHIFT + L to enter [Multi cursor](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_multi-cursor-selection) mode\

-NOTE:
+and manipulate all regex matches however you like.

+Note:

 - firewall rule examples here are shortened.
 - each regex includes an optional space at the end